GSA/cloud-identity-playbook/outline/cloud-outline.md

 This playbook is designed to assist federal agencies as they either **start to or expand the use of Identity, Credential, and Access Management Services in a cloud operationg model**.
 While each agency should tailor it's Cloud Identity implementation to their agency's current and desired outcome, this playbook **offers guidance and lessons learned** from Cloud Identity Working Group of the Federal CIO Council Identity, Credential, and Access Management Subcommittee in collaboration with the General Services Administration (GSA) Data Center and Cloud Optimization Initiative (DCCOI).

-This playbooks contains both a cloud identity 101 and a journey map used by agenices to **identify, plan, and implement cloud-operated ICAM services**.
+This playbooks contains both a cloud identity 101 and a journey map used by agencies to **identify, plan, and implement cloud-operated ICAM services**.

 ## Executive Summary
 About a page that summarizes the playbook.